FOR STUDENTS-IMPORTANT: PLEASE ENSURE YOU ARE AWARE OF THE SUBMISSION PROCESS

 Students taking eLearning courses write tests and quizzes online using tools of the Learning Management System.
 Often, teachers will release assessments for a specific amount of time, or at a designated time, so as to create similar conditions in a face-to-face classroom.

 Teachers will explain the attendance procedure when a course begins.
 Essentially, students will be provided with an opportunity to show that they are actively participating in the course – accessing course content, participating in discussions, and submitting work according to deadlines.
-The teachers are still required to report attendance to the Office at their home school but following the Ministry of Education’s Attendance Policy.
+The teachers are still required to report attendance to the Office at their home school, but they must follow the Ministry of Education’s Attendance Policy.

 “Record enrolment in day school e-learning courses in the day school enrolment register in the same way as enrolment in courses delivered in the classroom.
 Where a pupil *participates* in an e-learning course at any time during a week (Monday to Friday), the pupil will be marked present in the course for the entire week.
 Where a pupil does not participate in the course during a week (Monday to Friday), the pupil will be marked absent in the course for the entire week.”

-Remember that you will not be physically within the confines of a classroom and therefore your presence within the e-Learning community is not as apparent.
-If you intend to drop a course, then you must contact your course teacher and discuss the change with them, as well as with your home school guidance counsellor.
+Remember that you will not be physically within the confines of a classroom; therefore, your presence within the e-learning community is less apparent.
+If you intend to drop a course, you must contact your course teacher and discuss the change with them and your home school guidance counsellor.

 Please keep in mind to be successful in an online course students must stay up to date on assignments and be actively involved in the discussions.
 Students should expect to spend a minimum of 6 hours per week online in an e-learning course.